Skip to main content

 Owners attending shows/exhibitions with rabbits should visit RABBIT EXHIBITION TIPS for more information.

 A vaccine offered by Medgene Labs has received Emergency Use authorization from the USDA for the prevention of RHDV2.
-Veterinarians who have clients that wish to use this vaccine can order the vaccine directly from Medgene.
+Veterinarians who have clients who wish to use this vaccine can order the vaccine directly from Medgene.
 Please visit RHDV2 | Solutions | Medgene (medgenelabs.com) for more information or to order the vaccine.

 More Information: